terrain

 I use a 2 x 1.6 square meters permanent wargames table covered with 5

-have hills sculped on and have become in many occasions the central
+have hills sculpted on and have become in many occasions the central

 feature of the battlefield.
 However, I have found more operative the

-use of flat (green or brown flockered) modules on which the terrain
+use of flat (green or brown sprinkled) modules on which the terrain

 features: hills, rivers, roads, fields and buildings can be

-conveniently placed.
-Therefore, both options are actually used in my
+conveniently placed. and fixed semi-permanently.
+Both options are actually used in my

 battles.